Professional Studies Major

-- An undergraduate grade point average of at least 2.75 on a 4.0scale from an accredited college or university.
+- An undergraduate grade point average of at least 2.7 on a 4.0 scale from an accredited college or university.

-Conditional Admission into the MPS program may be granted temporarily by the Dean of Graduate Studies and Research upon the recommendation of the Department of Public Administration.
+Conditional Admission into the MPS program may be granted temporarily by the Dean of the School of Graduate and Professional Studies with the recommendation of the Department of Public Administration.
 Continuation in the program as a degree-seeking student is contingent upon fulfilling specific requirements stipulated in the conditional admission letter.

 Each student admitted to the MPS program is assigned an advisor.
 Students should consult with their advisors prior to registering for classes in each term of enrollment.

 Students in the MPS program are required to take 33 total credits for graduation.
 The students cannot take more than 3 courses in any one discipline.
 Students transferring to the program cannot transfer more than 12 hours.